lmarkum/Job-and-Career-Development/README.md

 #Questions for job Interviews

 The document isn't intended as a list of questions that must be asked.
-Rather, it is meant as a way to get you thinking about the types of questions one could ask in an inteview.
+Rather, it is meant as a way to get you thinking about the types of questions one could ask in an interview.

 The document is grouped into various sections with similar questions.